 Our Board of Directors has historically authorized stock repurchase programs and, pursuant to these authorizations, we have used a significant amount of cash to repurchase shares of common stock of our company.
-Historically, we have opportunistically repurchased additional shares of common stock from time to time at prices that we believe are attractive.
-While our stock repurchase program has expired, should our Board of Directors authorize another stock repurchase program, there can be no assurance that we will be able to repurchase shares on favorable terms or, if we do repurchase shares, that such repurchases will increase shareholder value.
+During 2016 and 2017, we repurchased 779,135 shares of our common stock for approximately \$11.8 million.
+While those stock repurchase programs have expired, should our Board of Directors authorize another stock repurchase program, there can be no assurance that we will be able to repurchase shares on favorable terms or, if we do repurchase shares, that such repurchases will increase shareholder value.
+Stock repurchases now are burdened with a Federal excise tax which diminishes their attraction to deliver returns to shareholders.

-In February 2022, our Board of Directors declared a special cash dividend of \$1.00 per common share, which reduced our cash balance by approximately \$12.6 million.
+In February 2023, our Board of Directors declared and paid a special cash dividend of \$1.05 per common share, which reduced our cash balance by approximately \$13.2 million.
+Similarly, in 2022 we paid a cash dividend of \$1.00 per share which reduced our cash balance by approximately \$12.6 million.
 In the future, the Board of Directors may elect to allocate capital based on our continued ability to generate cash from operations, our capital needs to support normal operations, and making investments that are aimed at supporting growth, rather than paying cash dividends.
 These capital allocation decisions could have a material adverse effect on our stock price.
-If the Board of Directors elects to retain all future earnings for the operation and expansion of our business, realization of a gain on your investment will depend solely on the appreciation of the price of our common stock, which may never occur.
+If the Board of Directors chose to omit a dividend and retained future earnings for the operation and expansion of our business, realization of a gain on your investment will depend solely on the appreciation of the price of our common stock, which may never occur.